Cefigueredo/Cefigueredo/README.md

-**Software Engineer.
-Machine Learning Trainee.**
+**AI-Focused Software Engineer.**

-Software Engineer with experience in developing web applications using various tools.
-Proficient in handling software projects throughout their lifecycle, from architectural design and infrastructure setup to containerization and database development.
-Skilled in API creation, ORM implementation, robust testing, CI/CD implementation, and front-end development.
-Recently trained in machine learning.
+AI-Focused Software Engineer with end-to-end experience developing, deploying, and scaling intelligent applications.
+Strong background in Python, FastAPI, PostgreSQL, and containerized environments (Docker, AWS, Terraform).
+Experienced in integrating ML and deep learning models into production pipelines, building monitoring systems, and delivering reliable, data-centric solutions.
+Passionate about bridging software engineering and applied machine learning to solve complex real-world problems.

 - 📫 How to reach me:
   - https://www.linkedin.com/in/cefigueredo/